-Which means my ability to thrive today comes from being able to accept myself as I am.
+This means my ability to thrive today comes from being able to accept myself as I am.
 This acceptance is not just for the parts that I like or appreciate or want everyone to see.
 I need to accept all of me.
 I must unshackle my denial and witness myself in my entirety.

 How do we perpetuate unreasonable demands and expectations on ourselves and on others?

 For me, if I’m overly demanding of myself, I am of others too.
 My demands will manifest in my interactions with others.
 Am I judging them?
 Do I think they should do things differently?
-Basically, do I have a lot of opinions about them and the way they are living their lives?
+Do I have a lot of opinions about them and the way they are living their lives?

-A never ending cycle of unfulfilled living and purpose.
+A never-ending cycle of unfulfilled living and purpose.
 A sad way to live.